DynexMarketplace/qsvm_template/README.md

 # "Quantum Support Vector Machine (QSVM)" Template
-This template shows you how to compute with a Quantum Support Vector Machine (QSVM) on <strong>Dynex</strong>
+This template shows you how to compute with a Quantum Support Vector Machine (QSVM) on <strong>Dynex</strong> using Google TensorFlow or PyTorch

 <p style="color: green;">FREE TEMPLATE (DYNEX DEVELOPERS)</p>